remind101/policies/privacy-policy.md

 By associating your account with an Organization, you acknowledge and agree that a Verified Administrator) may be able to view your User Submissions (including your Personal Information and messaging content).
 In addition, Verified Administrators may be able to make administrative changes to your account, such as, removing you from classes and/or groups, sending messages on your behalf, and more.
 In addition, depending upon the preferences of the Verified Administrator and the Organization, Remind may be used as a school directory and information such as your name, classes or groups may be made available to people in your Organization.

-If you are an Organizer or Premium Organizer affiliated with an Organization, you acknowledge that Remind may enable other users who are associated with the same Organization to contact you -- for example, teachers, students, or parents who are associated with your Organization may communicate with you.
+If you are an Organizer affiliated with an Organization, you acknowledge that Remind may enable other users who are associated with the same Organization to contact you -- for example, teachers, students, or parents who are associated with your Organization may communicate with you.
 Participants may also contact each other (in addition to viewing User Submissions).
 Remind does not display in a user's account profile personal contact information of the user to any other users without prior consent.

 #### What this is saying